 If you or your nonprofit is interested in working with the VECINA mentoring program, you can expect the following process:

-- You take a pro bono defense asylum case or your organization places the cases with pro bono attorneys;
+- You take a case or your organization places the case;

-- The pro bono attorney signs the VECINA mentoring agreement and completes the introductory video training;
+- You sign the volunteer agreement and completes the introductory video training;

-- The mentoring relationship continues throughout the course of the case.
+- VECINA mentors guide you throughout the course of the case;

 FAQs for Pro Bono Attorneys